ahkscript/awesome-AutoHotkey/README.md

 ## Libraries
 *List of useful AutoHotkey libraries.
-Library is a code that has some reusable functionality that can be combined with your own code in order to create new functionality.*
+Library is code that has some reusable functionality that can be combined with your own code in order to create new functionality.*

 #### Filesystem